Dave864/rshell/src/README.md

   char *first_token = "Root";
   ```

   This is all well and good but it still does not explain why in the first example, `NULL` was used in
-  place of the string we were parsing in subsequent uses of `strtok`.
+  subsequent uses of `strtok` instead of the string being parsed.
 What were to happen if we did not do
   that?
   Look at this program
   ```